Research Centre for Irish Studies (RCIS)

 Call for Papers

-The conference “Global North and Global South Perspectives on Literature, Linguistics, and Translation” aims to bring together scholars, researchers, and practitioners to explore how cultural, linguistic, and literary knowledge is produced, interpreted, and contested across different global contexts.
+The 4th international conference “Global North and Global South Perspectives on Literature, Linguistics, and Translation” aims to bring together scholars, researchers, and practitioners to explore how cultural, linguistic, and literary knowledge is produced, interpreted, and contested across different global contexts.
 Anchored in the critical frameworks that distinguish between the Global North and the Global South—terms that signify not merely geographic but socio-economic and historical patterns of power and marginalisation in knowledge production—the conference foregrounds the diverse epistemologies, literary traditions, and translational practices that challenge Eurocentric norms and canon formation in the humanities.

 By engaging with postcolonial, decolonial, and transnational perspectives, this conference highlights the urgency to rethink linguistic theory, literary canons, Irish studies, and translation studies in ways that centre marginalised voices and foster dialogue between dominant and peripheral scholarly communities.
 The aim of this in-person conference is to create a platform for debates that examine diverse intellectual traditions and acknowledge alternative perspectives that shape our understanding of the world in the hope that we create a pathway for the emergence of a plural Global Humanities.